ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 * If present, parameters describing the cryptographic algorithms used in the OSCORE group MUST follow the values that the Administrator specified in the POST request above, or the corresponding default values specified in {{default-values-conf}} otherwise.

-* If also registering a related link to the Authorization Server associated to the OSCORE group, the related link MUST have the URI specified in 'as_uri' from the 2.01 (Created) response above.
+* If also registering a related link to the Authorization Server associated to the OSCORE group, the related link MUST have as link target the URI in 'as_uri' from the 2.01 (Created) response above, if the 'as_uri' parameter was included in the response.

 Note that, compared to the Group Manager, the Administrator is less likely to remain closely aligned with possible changes and updates that would require a prompt update to the registration in the Resource Directory.
 This applies especially to the address of the Group Manager, as well as the URI of the group-membership resource or of the Authorization Server associated to the Group Manager.